wnfs-wg/spec/spec/private-wnfs.md

 ![](./diagrams/decryption_pointer.svg)

-#### 3.2.3.1 Node Key
+#### 3.2.3.1 Revision Key

-Node keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
+revision keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.

 #### 3.2.3.2 Content Key

-Content keys MUST be derived from the [Node Key](#3231-node-key) by hashing it with SHA3.
+Content keys MUST be derived from the [Revision Key](#3231-revision-key) by hashing it with SHA3.
 The content key grants access to a single revision snapshot of that node and its children, but no other revisions forward or backward.

 ### 3.2.4 Read Hierarchy